-If You Need Service ...
+If You Need Service...

-From Europe call our European Headquarters and Manufacturing Facility in Kolo, Poland at +48-63-2626000 or +48-3912-1319.
-From the continental U.S., call us toll-free at 1-800-525-8100.
+From Europe call our European Headquarters and Manufacturing Facility in Kolo, Poland at +48-63-2626000.
 Ask to speak with a Customer Service Representative.
 Please have your vehicle identification number and your customer number ready when you call.
 The Service Representative can help you with questions about alignment of your mill, blade sharpening, or cutting a particular species of wood.
 He also can schedule you for a service call.